 When you’re planning a rainwater harvesting system, you’ll want to first find out what the rainfall levels are like where you live and therefore how much you might be able to collect.

 More sophisticated is a ‘wet’ system.
-In one of these downspouts from gutters around the house are connected to piping through which the water travels to a large tank.
+Here, downspouts from gutters around the house are connected to piping through which the water travels to a large tank.
 A system like this allows the whole collection surface to be used.
 Another plus point is that the tank can be located away from the house.
 It can be positioned above ground, but there’s also the potential to hide it underground.
 Tanks sited below ground also keep the stored water at a relatively constant temperature, inhibiting the growth of bacteria.

 Inside a home, fixtures such as toilets and clothes washers don’t require potable water, that is water that’s suitable for drinking.
 For these needs harvested rainwater is an alternative, and using it instead conserves drinking water for situations when its use is essential.
 Rainwater harvesting is a great way to make your laundry room ideas more sustainable.

 As well as the storage tank and pipes, a whole-house system includes pumps, filters, connectors and a control system.
 In the UK, mains water back-up is featured in the system, while in the US they ‘are often supported by municipal or private well water supplies as a back-up water source’, according to the EPA.

-Rainwater intended for drinking should be tested so that any necessary filters to make it wholesome can be used in the system.
+Rainwater harvesting intended for drinking should be tested so that any necessary filters to make it wholesome can be used in the system.
 Bacterial disinfection is also required and an ultraviolet filter or other treatment devices take care of this.
 The rainwater is also filtered on its way to the tank to remove coarse material like leaves.

 Bear in mind that regular service and maintenance of the system is very important, and you should budget for this as well as the initial installation when you’re planning to get started with rainwater harvesting.